Jafar-97/Frontline-copilot/README.md

 A backend judgment and escalation layer for bank AI systems, focused on safety, compliance, and voice-aware human handoff.

-A backend judgment and escalation layer for bank AI systems, focused on safety, compliance, and voice-aware human handoff.

 This is **not** a customer-facing chatbot.
 It helps frontline staff decide:
 - when AI can safely assist